apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/010-installing-the-apache-drill-sandbox.md

     If you are running VMware Fusion, select **Import**.

     ![drill query flow]({{ site.baseurl }}/docs/img/vmWelcome.png)
-3. Navigate to the directory where you downloaded the MapR Sandbox with Apache Drill file, and select `MapR-Sandbox-For-Apache-Drill-1.0.0-4.1.0-vmware.ova`.
+3. Navigate to the directory where you downloaded the MapR Sandbox with Apache Drill file, and select `MapR-Sandbox-For-Apache-Drill-<version>-<version>-vmware.ova`.
     The Import Virtual Machine dialog appears.
 4. Click **Import**.
 The virtual machine player imports the sandbox.
-5. Select `MapR-Sandbox-For-Apache-Drill-4.1.0_VM`, and click **Play virtual machine**.
+5. Select `MapR-Sandbox-For-Apache-Drill-<version>_VM`, and click **Play virtual machine**.
 It takes a few minutes for the MapR services to start.

      After the MapR services start and installation completes, the following screen
 appears: